-Technology is till catching up with humankind’s curiosity.
+Technology is still catching up with humankind’s curiosity.
 The last 60 or so years have seen plenty of probes and spacecraft make their way to the Red Planet.
 In the earlier days of exploration, there were significant growing pains.
-Statistics suggest that only a third of all missions sent to the Mars were successful.
+Statistics suggest that only a third of all missions sent to Mars were successful.
 Scientists can’t fully understand why the other two-thirds failed.
 To NASA and the Soviet Union, this went beyond all expectations.
 While Mission Control expected at least some failures, the sheer volume of unsuccessful launches was a cause for concern.

 Scientists joked that something on Mars didn’t want us to discover it and interfered with our efforts.
 Of the missions that have made it to Mars, plenty of images show a whole host of features and formations that initially defied explanation.
 Mars landers sent back images of “The Face,” Sphinx-like structures, pyramid-shaped features, possible microbial fossils, and strange lights.
-Scientists have since proven that the topographical images are all natural.
+Scientists have since proven that the topographical images are all-natural.
 However, at one time, they were a great mystery and enhanced the urban legend of the Great Galactic Ghoul.